Slurm Burst Buffer Guide

 The argument consists of four elements:

-plugin is the burst buffer plugin name, currently either "cray" or "generic".
-If no plugin is specified, the reservation applies to all configured burst buffer plugins.
+- plugin is the burst buffer plugin name, currently either "datawarp" or "lua".

-pool specifies a Cray generic burst buffer resource pool. if "type" is not specified, the number is a measure of storage space.
+- pool specifies a burst buffer resource pool.
+If "type" is not specified, the number is a measure of storage space.